Indian educationists visiting Israel to learn from its innovation-based education system | Education

 “Both sides shared knowledge and best practices throughout this visit, with a particular focus on opportunities for collaboration in the education sector,” Gilon said.

-The delegation also called upon India’s ambassador to Israel Sanjeev Singla to explore ways to “deepen educational links between the two vibrant democracies”.
+The delegation also met India’s ambassador to Israel Sanjeev Singla to explore ways to “deepen educational links between the two vibrant democracies”.

 ''In India, we have done excellent work in ensuring access to school education to the remotest rural pockets of the country.
 The bigger challenge today is to ensure outcome-based learning and accountability of stakeholders through ethical reporting of data,” said Shishir Jaipuria, Chairman, FICCI ARISE & Chairman, Seth Anandram Jaipuria Group of Institutions.